gh0x0st/Invoke-PSObfuscation/readme.md

 ## Requirements

 This framework and resulting payloads have been tested on the following operating system and PowerShell versions.
+The resulting reverse shells will not work on PowerShell v2.0

 | PS Version | OS Tested | Invoke-PSObfucation.ps1 | Reverse Shell
 | -------------- | :--------- | :--------- | :--------- |